bananenpampe/conda/README.md

-# Conda packages for Masterclass 2021/2022
+# Conda packages for ISDD-2024 tutorial

-This branch is used to build GROMACS and LAMMPS.
-See instructions in masterclass documentation
+This branch is used to build GROMACS 2020.7 and PLUMED 2.9.